casbitton/Resume/index.md

 I'm a highly motivated IT Manager who loves a good BBQ, Great local [Beer](https://www.littlebang.com.au), Agile Ways of Working, DevOps and is truly invested in technology.
 I'm looking to thrive as part of your organisation.

 With two decades of hands-on IT experience, I’ve honed my skills across a variety of roles, building a foundation that drives impactful, client-centric solutions.
-My expertise spans automation, infrastructure management, and DevOps, especially within high-stakes sectors like government, finance, and critical infrastructure.
+My expertise spans automation, infrastructure management, and DevOps, especially within high-stakes sectors like defence, government, finance, and critical infrastructure.
 Known for a hands-on approach, I focus on creating resilient, high-performance environments that ensure secure, efficient systems.

 A practical innovator and mentor, I prioritise workflows that optimise operations and create lasting value.
 My approach blends agile methodologies with a results-driven mindset, consistently delivering solutions that enhance system performance and operational resilience.